cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Check-out:** What will I do until the next Weekly?
 One minute timebox per circle member. _(5 minutes)_

 ## Week 12 - Reflect And Celebrate
+In this week the final iteration of your key results should be available.
+Talk about them or show them in the check-in.
+You will reflect on the circle experience and think about how to sustain the process.
+After the weekly you should take some time and celebrate your success!

 **Agenda for Week 12:**

 * **Check-in:** What happened since the last check-in?
 What changed in the key results?
 What is slowing me down?
 Two minute timebox per circle member. _(10 minutes)_